SystemsApproach/book/scaling/global.rst

 passes through an AS.
 We can classify autonomous systems into three broad types:

--  Stub AS—an AS that only carry local traffic.
+-  Stub AS—an AS that only carries local traffic.
 The small corporation in :numref:`Figure %s <fig-inet-1995>` is an example of a stub AS.

 -  Multihomed Stub AS—an AS that has connections to more than one other AS